 Please bring proper footwear for the activity of your choice!

 Option 1 – A cultural adventure:

 Travel up the Nass Valley with a stop and tour of the amazing Nisga’a Museum as well as a tour of Laxgalts’ap (Nisga’a community).
 You will have a chance to experience the culture and beauty of this unique place.
 The day will end at a natural hot spring where you can soak your feet or bring your bathing suit!

 Option 2 – A hiking adventure:

 Hike through the lava beds of the Nass valley learning about the geology, history and natural features of the valley including the most recent volcanic eruption in Canada!
-This is a 3-hour hike led by Coast Mountain College instructors who have extensive experience with this hike and of the area.
+This hike is led by Coast Mountain College instructors who have extensive experience with this hike and of the area.
 This day will also end with a stop at a natural hot spring to relax and recover.